The equifibered approach to $\infty$-properads: Commutative monoids and equifibered maps

-For $(2) \Leftrightarrow (3)$ we use that by \cref{lem:eqf-detected-on-N1} the functor $\calC^\simeq \to \calC$ is equifibered if and only if $\xN_1\calC^\simeq \to \xN_1\calC$ is.
+For $(2) \Leftrightarrow (3)$ we use that by \cref{lem:eqf-detected-on-N1} the functor $\calC^\simeq \to \calC$ is equifibered if and only if $\xN_1(\calC^\simeq) \to \xN_1\calC$ is.
 But $s_0\colon \xN_0(\calC^\simeq) \to \xN_1(\calC^\simeq)$ and $\xN_0(\calC^\simeq) \to \xN_0\calC$ are equivalences, so we may equivalently ask $s_0\colon \xN_0\calC \to \xN_1 \calC$ to be equifibered. \end{proof}

-For cocartesian symmetric monoidal functors we have the following generalisation of \cref{obs:eqf=equi-fibered}. \begin{lem} Let $p\colon \calE \to \calC$ be a symmetric monoidal functor that is also a cocartesian fibration.
+For cocartesian symmetric monoidal functors we have the following generalization of \cref{obs:eqf=equi-fibered}. \begin{lem} Let $p\colon \calE \to \calC$ be a symmetric monoidal functor that is also a cocartesian fibration.
+Suppose furthermore that $\otimes \colon \calE \times \calE \to \calE$ sends $(p\times p)$-cocartesian edges to $p$-cocartesian edges.
 Then the following are equivalent: \begin{enumerate} \item $p$ is an equifibered symmetric monoidal functor. \item For any two objects $x,y \in \calC$ the functor